We rounded up the best braids for short hair we've been obsessed with in 2018.

 Cross each strand under the center rather than over to achieve that trademark inside-out look.
-Once your braids are in place, gently pancake them to achieve a more dramatic effect.
-Be sure you’re using clear elastics, as bulky hair bands can distract from the style.
+Once your braids are in place, gently pancake them to produce a more dramatic effect.
+Be sure you’re using clear elastics, as big hair bands can distract from the style.

 Start with a side part, crafting a traditional braid right at the hairline and pinning it at the back of the head.
 Pancake the plait gently, working to create maximum volume.
 Once your first braid is in place, start on a second one just below the first.
 If you’re feeling crafty, twist your remaining hair into a chic updo and arrange it to mask your bobby pins.

 We’re the first to admit that this half ponytail isn’t quite as simple as the one you’ve been used to, but feel free to customize this style with your favorite types of braids.
 When you’re all done, secure the braid with an elastic and pancake all over to give your look visual heft.
 Don’t forget to add a finishing spritz of hairspray to ensure all that work can stand up to the wind and humidity.